-Florida Virtual Bookkeeper offers virtual bookkeeping services for freelancers, small service-based businesses, and nonprofit organizations.
+Her business, Florida Virtual Bookkeeper, offers virtual bookkeeping services for freelancers, small service-based businesses, and nonprofit organizations.
 As a virtual bookkeeper, Jessica makes it possible for smaller businesses (those in the stage where they need some help with their books but don’t need or can’t afford a full-time bookkeeper) to get expert help and advice.
 She sums it up like this:

 I get their books to make sense so they can make informed decisions.
 It’s not just about getting every possible tax deduction (although that’s important too).
 It’s about making sure that you know the pulse and the health of your business so you can make adjustments and help it continue to grow.

 Like many successful entrepreneurs, Jessica has experimented with other businesses and side hustles in the past.
 After working in the corporate world for many years (and developing a great deal of bookkeeping experience), she left her job and experimented with turning her hobby into a business.
 She says “I did it just because I wanted to.
 It was fun at the time, but it didn’t work for a variety of reasons.
 I think it was not truly my passion.”

 She decided to go back to the corporate world for a while.
 A bit later, though, she got a pretty powerful incentive to stop spending most of her life at work.

 I became a mother, and I really didn’t want to go back to a full-time job after maternity leave.
 I really really really didn’t want to.
 So then I started to explore alternatives, trying to figure out what I could do to stay home with my kids and still be able to contribute to the household.